 The Household Support Fund is a government scheme to help ease the financial pressure from the rising cost of living.
-Residents with low incomes have applied for a small grant from this fund.
+Residents with low incomes can apply for a small grant from this fund.

 Who can apply?